lanl/dfnWorks/Documentation/sphinx-docs/source/setup.rst

     This message shows that your installation appears to be working correctly.

-Before running the dfnWorks container, pull the dfnWorks Docker image using:
+Once Docker is installed, pull the dfnWorks Docker image:

 .. code-block:: bash

     $ docker pull ees16/dfnworks:latest

-Now you can run the dfnWorks container using the dfnWorks repository included, or by mounting a volume for the container to share with your host.
-Note files written inside the container do not persist past the Docker ```exit```.
+After pulling, the dfnWorks Docker image is stored on your machine and can be listed using the command ```docker images```.
+This contains the dfnWorks repository files, libraries, and dependencies needed to run the dfnWorks application.

 Run the dfnWorks container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This method of running the dfnWorks container is useful for exploring the example files or running tests, but it's not ideal for saving your own work or results.
+When you run a Docker container without specifying a volume, any files created inside the container during its execution will only exist until you exit the container.
+Once you type exit, the container stops, and you lose any changes or files generated inside it.

 The base command for running the dfnWorks container is: